girirajvyas/java-concurrency/README.md

 - class object in case of static method and
 - instance of a class in case of a non-static method.

-### Reentrant locks and Deadlocks

-**Locks:**
-> Locks are reentrant: When a thread holds a lock, it can enter a block synchronized on the lock it is holding.

 # Lock Hierarchy

 ```bash